uptake/autofocus/README.md

 - [Uptake.org Autofocus Case Study](https://www.uptake.org/impact/special-projects)
 - [Machine Learning Meets Wildlife Conservation](https://www.lpzoo.org/blog/machine-learning-meets-wildlife-conservation)

+## 2016-2017 Dataset

+The work that has been done for this project so far has focused on a set of images provided by the Lincoln Park Zoo's Urban Wildlife Institute that were taken in the Chicago area in mid-summer 2016 and 2017.

-## Getting the Data
+### Getting the Data

 If necessary, create an AWS account, install the AWS CLI tool (`pip install awscli`), and set up your AWS config and credentials (`aws configure`).

 All of the commands below are written to run from the repo root.

-Download a preprocessed version of our primary dataset to `autofocus/data/lpz_2016_2017/processed` (you can change the destination directory if you like):
+Download a preprocessed version of this dataset to `autofocus/data/lpz_2016_2017/processed` (you can change the destination directory if you like):

 ```bash
 FILENAME=lpz_2016_2017_processed.tar.gz